La Cinémathèque Film Club: Women Film Directors

 Women Film Directors

-La Cinematheque Film Club presents a brand new series of film screenings this fall.
-“Women Film Directors” will be a chronology of pictures directed by women from around the world, produced from 1962 to the present day.
-The series will explore the social, economical and political aspects of each director’s home country and the cinematic language of the female filmmaker.
+La Cinémathèque Film Club continues its series of “Women Film Directors.”
+The series is a chronology of pictures directed by women from around the world, produced from 1962 to the present day.
+It explores the social, economic and political aspects of each director’s home country and the cinematic language of the female filmmaker.
 After each screening, there will be a discussion about the different messages and viewpoints of these great directors, their impact on the world of cinema and their impact on the lives of women from various cultures.

 Gerard Amsellem is a French and American citizen.
 He spent the first 25 years of his life in Paris, France where he studied painting at the University of Paris and earned his Masters Degree in French Literature and Art History.
 In 1982, Gerard moved to the U.S. and continued to paint and develop his interest in film.
 His paintings have been exhibited abroad in Paris and locally at GAS Gallery & Studio and at 1978 Maplewood Arts Center.
 Gerard has been studying film throughout his life.
 He currently teaches World Film at Livingston High School and has directed several short films.
 Gerard’s special interests lie in foreign and independent films from all over the world.